rg-3/screenshot.js/README.md

 __v0.5.0__

+* Add support for taking a screenshot of playing video(s) loaded through an iframe.

-* Add support for taking a screenshot of a video on sites like Instagram.
+* Add support for taking a screenshot of a playing video on sites like Instagram.
   Instagram delivers video through another host, that means its videos are cross origin and require some extra work.
   (This change should see better support for other sites who work in a similar way